 Typical types of development that require an EIA are:

 A Habitats Regulation Assessment (HRA) is carried out for a development which is within or adjacent to a protected site.
 Carrying out the HRA process is the responsibility of the decision maker as the competent authority.
 However, it is the responsibility of the applicant to provide the competent authority with the information that they require for this purpose.
 This assessment is a formal way of applying the Habitat Regulations to a development.
 As part of the HRA process, an Appropriate Assessment (AA) will be required if Natural England or the Environment Agency believe that the proposals are likely to have a Significant Effect upon the site’s features.
 An AA may also be required even if the proposals are not located within a European Site but are still likely to impact upon it.
 An AA is a specific part of the HRA and is a way of appraising the potential effects of a plan or a project on European Sites (Special Protection Areas (SPA), Special Area for Conservation (SAC) or proposed SPAs and Ramsar sites), or in an area recognised as important for marine species such as seals and cetaceans.
-See Natural England's Habitats Regulations Guidance Note for more information.
+Natural England have prodcued a flowchart that sets out the process.

 There is an onus on the applicant to contact Natural England to check that their proposals will not have a significant effect on a European Marine Site even if it is considered to be permitted development.
 Please read Natural England's Guidance Note on European Protected Species and the Planning Process for detailed information on this topic.
 Your local planning authority will be able to advise as to whether your plans are considered permitted development.